toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 When we encounter more difficult issues, we may use *mob-programming*, which allows more than two people to work with the same issue.
 A business analyst, tester, etc., can be one of them.
 Only one operates a keyboard while the others talk about a problem that is emerging.

-**Tip 81: Don't Go into the Code Alone**
+**Tip 82: Don't Go into the Code Alone**
 Programming can be difficult and demanding.
 Take a friend with you.

 ## 48.-The Essence of Agility

-**Tip 82: Agile Is Not a Noun; Agile Is How You Do Things** Agile is an adjective: it’s how you do something.
+**Tip 83: Agile Is Not a Noun; Agile Is How You Do Things** Agile is an adjective: it's how you do something.

 Agility is all about responding to change, responding to the unknowns you encounter after you set out.